bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/rearrangements.md

 ## Running Lumpy

 Now we are ready to run lumpy.
 The following command is long so we break it into multiple lines by using the `\` symbol.
 You should still be able to copy-and-paste it into your terminal.
-We are passing the discordant read BAM file in with the -pe flag, and the split read BAM file in with the -se flag.
+We are passing the discordant read BAM file in with the -pe flag, and the split read BAM file in with the -sr flag.

 ```
 lumpy \